Horseradish Sauce

 • 1 tablespoon lemon juice

-• Place the sour cream, heavy cream, horseradish, Dijon mustard, onion, lemon juice, and salt and pepper in a small bowl and stir well until it is well combined.
+• Place the sour cream, heavy cream, horseradish, Dijon mustard, onion, lemon juice, and salt and pepper in a small bowl and stir well until combined.

 Recipe Rating